Jaxus1/Dissenter-Bookmarklet/ANDROID_INSTRUCTIONS.md

 I did not even try with UC browser because its so shitty and laggy (lagging on my 300 dollar phone, lol), i uninstalled it almost instantly.
 If you seriously like UC browser, i feel sympathy for your loss.
 I highly recommend you switch to a less shitty browser.

 More instructions for other browsers coming soon.
-I'm trying my best to cover all of them (The ones that are over 500k+ downloads).
-There are a lot of them.
-If your browser isn't listed here, i suggest switching.
+I'm trying my best to cover all of them so that i can find the unsupported browsers.
+There are a lot of browsers to sift through.
+If your browser isn't listed here, or is unsupported i suggest switching.